-To receive the "With Honors" diploma, students must earn 54 credits, and maintain a grade point average equal to or exceeding a 3.50.
+To receive the "With Honors" diploma, students must earn 54 credits, maintain a grade point average equal to or exceeding a 3.00, and earn at least 15 college credit hours.

-Students will be required to take 4 years of English including either College Composition or English 12, 4 years of math, including Pre-Calculus, 3 years of science including either Chemistry or Physics and 3 years of Social Studies.
-Policy reference: 503.7.1
+Students will also be required to take 4 years of English including either College Composition or English 12, 4 years of math, including Algebra II, 4 years of science including either Chemistry, Physics, Advanced Biology, and/or Anatomy and Physiology and 4 years of Social Studies.

-At commencement, the principal will announce the names of the students receiving diplomas of "distinction" and "honors."
+At commencement, the principal will announce the names of the students receiving "With Honors" diplomas.